 His favourite spot seems to have been the top of the Ferry Slipway.
 He painted several depictions of people scurrying along here, in his recognisable style.

-It’s fitting then that this is the position chosen in 2015 for the statue (above) which was unveiled to celebrate the connection.
+It’s fitting then that this is the position chosen in 2015 for the statue of LS Lowry.

 The Name ‘Knott End’

-There are three good theories as to how Knott End got its name.
+There are three good theories as to how the place got its name.

 1. The ‘Knot’ is a seabird which can be seen flying in large flocks on local sands of the Fylde Coast.
 They swoop and dive in a similar way to a murmuration of starlings.
 They appear to float like a cloud above the edge of the beach.

-2. Knott End has Norse roots, with occupation of this general area known to date back to the early Bronze Age.
-One theory is that when these early Norse seafarers entered the dangerous Wyre Estuary they used knotted ropes to aid their navigation, with the knots marking the distance, and Knott End was at the end of the rope.
+2. The area has Norse roots, with occupation of this general area known to date back to the early Bronze Age.
+One theory is that when these early Norse seafarers entered the dangerous Wyre Estuary they used knotted ropes to aid their navigation, with the knots marking the distance.
+Knott End was at the end of the rope.

 3. The third theory believes that there were two large mounds of stones or ‘knotts’ that lay out in the bed of the river, until they were displaced in the building of the entrance to the Wyre Dock.